Call Us: 01793 852951

 The best time to do Face Fit testing is at the initial selection stage where possible, when individual users can be given a choice of adequate models of RPE.
 You should ensure that the make, model, type and size of facepiece that they wore when they had their successful fit test is made available for their use.
 If an employee wears more than one type of tight-fitting facepiece, then each type of facepiece should be fit tested.

 We now offer Face Fit training, this is an HSE requirement before Face Fit testing can be under taken.
 This is a 45 minute course based on 12 people, This includes an introduction to COSHH and its relevance to your work place.
 A power point presentation on why you need to wear a mask, how to maintain and care for your mask, and fitting and self testing.

 Every individual has a uniquely shaped face, whereas all masks of the same make and model are identical.
 Therefore one size clearly cannot fit nor adequately protect every individual.
 To ensure the mask adequately protects the person a Face Fit Test should be completed.

 We use a quantitative fit testing approach using a TSI Portacount.
 This avoids subjective test differences that can be associated with qualitative testing.

-We can help you to manage this by completing face fit testing for your employees.
+We can help you to manage this by completing our Fit 2 Fit accredited face fit testing for your employees.
 These can be part of a health surveillance program or a standalone face fit test.
 It typically includes a questionnaire and a person wearing their own mask and performing a series of tests to establish if the mask fits correctly under the normal stresses of use.
 One face fit test is required for each different type of mask used.